StuPro-TOSCAna/TOSCAna/docs/dev/webapp/services.md

 ![](img/uml/ClientTransformationsService.png)

-Most of the methods in the ClientTransformationsService are just wrapping the methods of the auto generated transformations service.
+Most of the methods in the ClientTransformationsService are just wrapping the methods of the auto-generated transformations service.
 This was necessary to avoid refactoring the whole web app if the REST API changes.

 ## RouteHandler